zbuzzeo/articles-products-and-express/README.md

 ## Goal
 Build a mock application which will have 2 resources: Products and Articles.
 Each resource will have an implementation of **CRUD** (create, read, update, delete).
 You should make use of Express' **Router** module to keep your code organized.
 Routes go in a directory called **routes**.

 In addition, you will also have additional routes which will render **HTML** to the user.
-You will harness the power of the **PugJs Template Engine** to build your templates and have them be dynamic.
+You will harness the power of the **Handlebars Template Engine** to build your templates and have them be dynamic.
 These templates should go in a directory called **templates**.

 Each of your resources will have it's own module in charge of it's own data.
 This module should have helper methods for retreiving data.
 Keep these files in a directory named **db**.